robertbrodrecht/launchpad/_codex/js.md

 7. Startup Image management for Apple's "Add to Home Screen" feature.
 8. Mobile nav menu management.
 9. Feature detection for important things so you don't HAVE to use Modernizr.
-   A. 2x DPI detection.
+   1. 2x DPI detection.
-   B. Touch support.
+   2. Touch support.
-   C. Position sticky support.
+   3. Position sticky support.
-   D. CSS Transition support.
+   4. CSS Transition support.
 10. Height Matching.

 Some of these features require more detailed explanation.